atlassian/react-beautiful-dnd/README.md

 ## Keyboard dragging

 `react-beautiful-dnd` supports dragging with only a keyboard.
 We have audited how our keyboard shortcuts interact with standard browser keyboard interactions.
 When the user is not dragging they can use their keyboard as they normally would.
 While dragging we override and disable certain browser shortcuts (such as `tab`) to ensure a fluid experience for the user.

+> To see more indepth information about how we impact standard browser events see our [how we use DOM events guide](docs/guides/how-we-use-dom-events.md)

 ### Keyboard shortcuts: keyboard dragging